-JEE, being one of the toughest exams in India, is quite a challenge to crack.
-Even well-prepared students fumble at time of taking the exam, just because their approach to questions is not right.
+JEE Main, being one of the toughest exams in India, is quite a challenge to crack.
+Even well-prepared students fumble at the time of taking the exam, just because their approach to questions is not right.

 While in-depth conceptual knowledge and clarity might make a candidate feel completely prepared, exercising the tips and tricks to mark correct answers for Multiple Choice Questions saves both time and effort.

 In JEE, all questions are multiple-choice based.
 The multiple-choice questions have 4 choices, out of which sometimes only one or two options are correct.
 Students would be required to select the correct option for every question and score marks.

 While a lot of candidates seem comfortable answering Multiple Choice Based questions, similar options for a question could confuse them.
-To answer correctly, students must have in-depth understanding of specific topic(s).
+To answer correctly, students must have an in-depth understanding of specific topic(s).

 To begin with, tackling such challenging questions, the student should read and understand the question properly.
 Once that is done, choosing the right answer becomes very important, since a wrong answer might result in marks getting deducted.